rozek/svelte-codemirror-component/README.md

 This module implements a simple Svelte component with a configurable [CodeMirror 5](https://codemirror.net/) instance.
 It is based on a [simpilar component which is part of the Svelte REPL](https://github.com/sveltejs/svelte-repl/blob/master/src/CodeMirror.svelte) and a [Svelte REPL example](https://svelte.dev/repl/a199ca2d451e4b0b92a8abd2d0e71ec6).

-> Nota bene: like many other Svelte components, this one may also be used outside Svelte in a normal HTML document
+> Nota bene: like many other Svelte components, this one may also be used outside Svelte in a normal HTML document - see [Usage outside Svelte](#usage-outside-svelte) for details.

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-codemirror/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)